xvr-hlt/relational-implication-dataset/README.md

 # relational-implication-dataset

-This repository contains the dataset first described in 'Probabilistic Models of Relational Implication'.
+This repository contains the dataset first described in 'Probabilistic Models of Relational Implication' (Holt, Xavier.
+"Probabilistic Models of Relational Implication." arXiv preprint arXiv:1907.12048 (2019).).

 ### Format